jjoselv/react-api-consumer/README.md

 This is a fictional address book app, where you can search for users addresses and personal information.
-The app displays a list of users for the end user to browse and get personal information for a selected user, where you can also select via a settings page which nationalities you’re interested in.
+The app displays a list of users for the end user to browse and get personal information for a selected user, where you can also select via a settings page which nationality you’re interested in.

+It will load the users in batches, displaying a loading indicator for the meantime.

+The configuration for the application can be edited at [config.ts](./src/config.ts)

 ## Available Scripts